joseptnl/Humble-Superhero-App/README.md

 ## Team

-If I had to collaborate with at least one developer, I would split the application in different features (e.g. the get endpoint or a new endpoint to delete).
+If I had to collaborate with at least one other developer, I would split the application into different features (e.g., the GET endpoint or a new endpoint for deletion).
 Each feature would become a task or a set of tasks.
-Then, I would throw the tasks into a Kanban board using tools like Jira or Azure DevOps.
-Finally, each one of us would start developing a task at a time.
-The assignation of each task would be done dynamicaly, based on the needed skills and its priority.
+Then, I would add these tasks to a Kanban board using tools like Jira or Azure DevOps.
+Finally, each of us would pick up one task at a time.
+Task assignment would be done dynamically, based on the required skills and priority.

-An other agile methodology that, in my opinion, could be a plus in bigger teams or in large development roadmaps, is Scrum.
-What I feel is the most interesting part of that methodology are the retrospectives done after each sprint.
+Another agile methodology that, in my opinion, could be a great addition for larger teams or extensive development roadmaps is Scrum.
+What I find most interesting about this methodology is the retrospective meetings held after each sprint.

-Finally, we would also need to set a git workflow.
-Being a two-members team working with Kanban, a simple way to handle git branches would be by using a branch for each feature (Git Feature Branch Workflow).
-When a feature is finished, the branch is merged to master.
+Lastly, we would also need to establish a Git workflow.
+Since we would be a two-member team working with Kanban, a simple and effective way to manage Git branches would be by using a feature branch workflow.
+Each feature would be developed in its own branch, which would be merged into master once completed.

 ## If I had more time

-As the title says, "If I had more time..."
-I would expand the list features creating a whole CRUD for superheroes.
-Instead of just adding, I would also implement the update and the delete features.
+As the title says, "If I had more time...", I would expand the list of features by creating a full CRUD for superheroes.
+Instead of just adding them, I would also implement update and delete functionalities.
+Additionally, it could be interesting to check for already existing superheroes by name and prevent duplicates.
+This would require expanding the logic of the create endpoints to include extra validation.

+Other interesting features I came up with include:

+1. Creating a custom filter to search by name or superpower.
+This would involve adding parameters to the /get endpoint and using them to filter at the repository layer.
+2. Implementing a Superpower entity that can be assigned to multiple superheroes.
+To achieve this, we would need to create a new Superpower model and establish a one-to-many (1..n) relationship with Superhero.
+3. Building a dashboard to display the average humility for each superpower.
+4. Implementing additional features, such as login/logout with tokens (potentially use login with third-party providers), user networking, real-time visibility of superheroes created by other users, etc.

+Finally, from an infrastructure perspective, I would like to experiment with databases such as MySQL or MongoDB (diving deeper into NoSQL, especially for real-time functionalities), use the cloud to host the application, and, if scalability demands it, explore microservices, edge computing, messaging queues, etc.

 ## Stay in touch